Opinion: German coalition talks have a long way to go | DW | 19.10.2021

 And there is one more piece of good news ... before the bad news.

-As promised, the formation of the government has so far not become a vanity project played out in the media.
+As promised, the formation of the government has so far not become a vanity project of individual politicians or parties played out in the media.
 It is worth remembering previous coalition talks when the media were constantly fed exclusive internal information.

 The vaccination rate in Germany is not as high as in other EU countries and the course of the pandemic in the coming winter is uncertain.
 Self-sufficient energy production through renewable energy is under discussion, but the technology is still completely inadequate.
 Instead, dependence on Russian gas is increasing.